The Emperor's New Groove: Production overhaul and changes

 In February 2000, the new film was announced as The Emperor's New Groove with its new story centering on a spoiled Inca Emperor—voiced by Spade—who through various twists and falls ends up learning the true meaning of friendship and happiness from a poor peasant voiced by Goodman.
 The release date was shifted to December 2000.
 Despite the phrasing of the title, the film is not related to Hans Christian Andersen's classic Danish fairy tale "The Emperor's New Clothes", although both stories involve an emperor being tricked.
 According to Mark V. Moorhead of the Houston Press, the film's plot bears some resemblance to that of The Golden Ass by Apuleius, wherein a man is turned into a donkey.

-Eisner worried that the new story was too close in tone to Hercules, which had performed decently yet below expectations at the American box office.
+Eisner cited concerns regarding tonal similarity to Hercules (1997), aiming to avoid repeating the commercial underperformance of that film.
 Dindal and Fullmer assured him that The Emperor's New Groove, as the film was now called, would have a much smaller cast, making it easier to attract audiences.
 Towards the end of production, the film's ending originally had Kuzco building his Kuzcotopia amusement park on another hill by destroying a rainforest near Pacha's home and inviting the former and his family to visit.
 Horrified at the ending as an environmentalist, Sting commented: "I wrote them a letter and said, 'You do this, I'm resigning because this is exactly the opposite of what I stand for.
 I've spent 20 years trying to defend the rights of indigenous people and you're just marching over them to build a theme park.
 I will not be party to this.
 As a result, the ending was rewritten, and saw Kuzco taking the decision to construct a shack similar to Pacha's to spend his vacation among the villagers.